JoviMetzger/Monumental_Wall_Visualizer/README.md

 <br>

 #### 2. Build the project
-From the root of thr project:
+From the root of the project:
 ```bash
 make
 ```